box/developer.box.com/guides/authentication/oauth2/without-sdk.md

 <Message>

 Additional query parameters can be passed along when redirecting the user to limit down the scope, or pass along some extra state.
-See the [reference documentation](endpoint://get-authorize) for more information.
+See the authorization reference documentation for more information.

 </Message>

 ## 3. User grants application access

-Once the user is redirected to the Box web app they will have to log in.
-After they logged in they are presented with a screen to approve your application.
+The user is redirected to their browser to log in to their account using the Box UI.
+They are then presented with the list of requested scopes and the option to approve the application to take actions on their behalf.

 <ImageFrame border center shadow width="400">